Characterising the infinite volume scaling limit of gradient models with non-convex energy: Key Ideas

 The argument then proceeds by introducing an initial tuning parameter into the Gaussian reference measure $\mu$.
 Suppose that $ \bq \in\R^{d\times d}_{\rm sym} $ is a symmetric $d\times d$-matrix with bounded operator norm $\norm{\bq}<\o_0$ (more precise requirements are introduced later).
 We perturb the measure $\mu$ by the quadratic form induced by this small matrix $\bq$ and thereby define a family of Gaussian probability measures on $\cbX_N$:

-where angled brackets $\big\langle\cdot,\cdot\big\rangle$ represent the usual scalar product on $\R^d$ and $\bQ_V$ stands for the symmetric operator that generates the quadratic form $\Qcal_V$.
+where $\bQ_V$ stands for the symmetric operator that generates the quadratic form $\Qcal_V$.
 Re-writing \eqref{E:ZNuU} in terms of these measures, we obtain

 In \cite{ABKM} it is then shown, on the assumptions set out in \eqref{E:Assumptions}, that for small enough tilts $u$ a particular choice of the matrix $\bq=\bq(u)$ exists that allows the integral in \eqref{E:ZNuUq} to be expressed as one plus an error term that can be controlled uniformly in $N$ using certain norms, which we will define in detail later.
-The dependence of $\bq$ and the aforementioned error term on $u$ is very implicit: taking derivatives with respect to $u$ directly does not easily yield a tractable representation (even though good, uniform bounds are available).
+An equivalent representation exists, in which the gradients of $\phi$ are regarded as a random gradient vector field on $\mathbb{T}_N$, and it is opportune to switch to it, not least because the infinite volume limit, strictly, may only exist at the level of the gradient measures.